A varying terminal time structure for stochastic optimal control under constrained condition

 \section{Conclusion}

-To solve the stochastic optimal control problem under state constraints, we introduce a varying terminal time optimal control problem, in which we can simultaneously balance the holding time and minimize cost functional.
-We investigate three different maximum principles for this new optimal control problem, including the traditional optimal control problem as one of them.
-In addition, this new optimal control problem is similar to the traditional optimal control problem under state constraints.
-However, without employing Ekland's variational principle, we establish a novel stochastic maximum principle for this new optimal control problem.
-This study represents the first step in considering this new optimal control problem, based on which we will continue to work on topics such as the dynamic programming principle, the relationship between the stochastic maximum principle and the dynamic programming principle, and the stochastic linear quadratic optimal control problem.
+To solve the stochastic optimal control problem under state constraints, we introduce a varying terminal time optimal control problem structure, in which we can simultaneously balance the terminal time and minimize the cost functional.
+We investigate three different cases maximum principles for this new optimal control problem, including the traditional optimal control problem as one of them. {In addition, we can view this optimal control problem as a new structure for the optimal control problem under state constraints, in which we define a varying terminal time via the constrained condition.
+Furthermore, employing the convex variation method, we establish a novel stochastic maximum principle for this new optimal control problem}.
+This paper presents the first step in considering this new optimal control problem, based on which we can continue to work on topics such as the dynamic programming principle, the relationship between the stochastic maximum principle and the dynamic programming principle, and the stochastic linear quadratic optimal control problem.